reReel Life: Flick Pix

 Synopsis and Schedule

-Co-Director: Perri Peltz; Cinematographer: Nasreen Alkhateeb; Lead Editor: Cinzia Frances Henderson; Composer: Kathryn Bostic (U.S.) World Premiere in Spotlight Documentary
+Co-Director: Perri Peltz; Cinematographer: Nasreen Alkhateeb; Lead Editor: Frances Henderson; Composer: Kathryn Bostic (U.S.) World Premiere in Spotlight Documentary

 First Runner Up, Documentary, Audience Award